Generic Name: clonidine (KLON-i-deen)

 - If you have any questions about Catapres-TTS patches, please talk with your doctor, pharmacist, or other health care provider.

-- Catapres-TTS patches is to be used only by the patient for whom it is prescribed.
+- Catapres-TTS patches are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.